 Desborough, Northants – Sash Window Repair, Draught Seal & Double Glaze.

 Tim at Midlands Sash Window Specialist repaired and restored these traditional Victorian sash windows in Desborough, Northamptonshire.
-Paintwork was by Irvine and Callum at Sash Window Specialist Yorkshire.
+Paintwork was by Irvine at Sash Window Specialist Yorkshire.

 - Repairing rotten wood using epoxy resin and splice repairs.